 The Gay History Project

 The Root Beer Barrel Project.
-A beloved Douglas landmark, the Root Beer Barrel was a favorite stopping point for thousands of summertime visitors until its closure in the 1970s.
-Preserving an excellent example of mid-century highway architecture, restoration is being undetaken by a team of History Center volunteers in partnership with the City of Douglas.
+A beloved Douglas landmark, the Root Beer Barrel was a favorite stopping point for thousands of summertime visitors from 1953 until its closure in the 1970s.
+Preserving an excellent example of mid-century roadside architecture, restoration has been undetaken by a team of History Center volunteers in partnership with the City of Douglas.

-The Archives and Collections Committee's responsibilities focus on the accession and management of artifacts, photographs, and documents and the utilization of these items for interpretation and research.
+The Collections Committee's responsibilities focus on the accession and management of artifacts, artworks, photographs, and documents and the utilization of these items for interpretation and research.

-The Garden and Landscape Committee conceptualizes, designs and maintains both the "Back - In - Time" History Center garden and the waterfront garden at the Pump House Museum.
+The Landscape Committee conceptualizes, designs and maintains both the "Back - In - Time" History Center garden in Douglas and the waterfront garden at the History Museum in Saugatuck.
 From garden layout to graphic design, this committee engages in all facets of creating an outdoor classroom—with documentation of local garden-landscape history.

 The Research and Documentation Committee provides information and support to people engaged in local historical and family research.
 At the same time, we hope to facilitate the continued collection of such information dealing with the Saugatuck-Douglas areas for future use.
-Our volunteers are available to help people with their family research.
+Our volunteers may be available to help individuals with their family research.

-The Development Committee is the fundraising arm of the Society, soliciting funds from private individuals, corporations, foundations, and other granting institutions in order to sustain and grow the organization for the long-term.
+The Development Committee is the fundraising arm of the History Center, soliciting funds from private individuals, corporations, foundations, and other granting institutions in order to sustain and grow the organization for the long-term.

-The Publication and Graphics Committee publishes various materials and books on local history topics and oversees the visual identity of the Society and its Museum.
+The Publication and Graphics Committee publishes various materials and books on local history topics and oversees the visual identity of the History Center.

 The Old Lighthouse, 1861

-The Museum and Exhibitions Group undertakes the concept, writing, design and production of all exhibitions, including annual Museum exhibitions at the History Center by students from the Saugatuck Middle and High School—along with the management of the museum facilities, its shop, and coordination of its volunteers.
-The Group also works with other community organizations such as the Saugatuck-Center for the Arts in production of collaborative programs on local history talks and exhibitions at the SCA.
+The Exhibitions Committee undertakes the concept, writing, design and production of all exhibitions and learning spaces at our two facilities.
+The Committee also works with other community organizations such as the Saugatuck-Center for the Arts and Saugatuck Public Schools in production of collaborative programs on local history talks and exhibitions.

 The Heritage Preservation Committee is charged with seeing to all matters relating to preservation and includes sub-committes on Architecture and Design, Greenspace Preservation, and Tourism Impact.

-The Technology Committee advises on technology issues, produces images for exhibitions and publications, maintains a database of archival images, and oversees the Society's web presence.
+The Technology Committee advises on internal and external technology issues, produces images for exhibitions and publications, maintains a database of archival images, and oversees the History Center's web presence.